 You decide the business logic for each offer and choose when to display the offer in your app using StoreKit APIs.
 You can have up to 10 active offers for each subscription, so you can determine which offers are most compelling and useful to customers.
 Make sure to consider the implications of having multiple offers in effect.

-Using receipt validation, you’ll be able to identify the auto-renewal status of your subscribers and understand which offers might be most effective.
+Using StoreKit or App Store server APIs, you’ll be able to identify the auto-renewal statuses of your subscribers and understand which offers might be most effective.
 If a subscriber has turned off auto-renewal, you might display a promotional offer for one month free in order to win them back before the end of their current subscription period.
 If you’ve noticed a monthly subscriber has renewed multiple times, you might provide an offer to upgrade to an annual subscription at a discounted price.
 You can also think about other winback or upgrade opportunities based on various user journeys.
-For example, consider an offer that would be most valuable for users who cancel during a free trial versus users who cancel after spending time on an paid subscription.
+For example, consider an offer that would be most valuable for someone who cancels during a free trial versus someone who cancels after spending time on a paid subscription.

 - Generate access keys in the Users and Access section of App Store Connect.